Invading travellers 'trash' brewery

 The brewery added it is currently unable to brew while the clean-up takes place.

+"Personally, and I speak for I think everyone in the company, I think it is absolutely disgusting... that not one person has been arrested."

+Lancashire police and crime commissioner Clive Grunshaw has declined to comment to the BBC.

-Sayyed Osman, director of environment, neighbourhoods and housing at Blackburn with Darwen Council tweeted there was "no excuse for criminal damage and wanton vandalism".
+Sayyed Osman, director of environment, neighbourhoods and housing at Blackburn with Darwen Council, tweeted there was "no excuse for criminal damage and wanton vandalism".

 He added it was a "totally unnecessary draw on emergency resources".